yaw277/slire/README.md

 ### How to add a new backend?

-- Implement a factory `createXRepo` that returns the `Repo<T,...>` plus optional backend‑specific helpers:
+Implement a factory `createXRepo` that returns the `Repo<T,...>` plus optional backend‑specific helpers:
 - Identity: honor `generateId`, `idKey`, `mirrorId`
 - Scope: either merge into reads/writes (like MongoDB) or validate on writes only (like Firestore with path scoping)
 - Soft delete: define the server‑side filter and write behavior
 - Managed fields: map timestamps/version and trace strategies to native update primitives
 - Queries: exact‑equality filters only; implement `find`, `findPage` (stable tiebreaker), `count`
 - Batching/limits: chunk large inputs to native limits, define cursor formats, validate cursors
 - Transactions: provide `withTransaction`/`runTransaction` wrappers that respect backend rules

-- Start by studying `src/mongo-repo.ts` and `src/firestore-repo.ts`; mirror their structure and reuse `repo-config` to enforce invariants.
+Start by studying `src/mongo-repo.ts` (consider it the reference implementation) and `src/firestore-repo.ts`; mirror their structure and reuse `repo-config` to enforce invariants.

 ### Can I contribute?